Secret Service Investigating Posts by Missouri State Lawmaker

-The U.S. Secret Service is investigating comments made online by a Missouri state lawmaker who reportedly said she hoped President Donald Trump would be assassinated.
+MISSOURI — The US Secret Service is investigating comments made online by a Missouri state lawmaker who reportedly said she hoped President Donald Trump would be assassinated.

 Democratic State Sen. Maria Chappelle-Nadal’s comment has since been deleted — but it did not go unnoticed.